-I tried making Nissin Cup Noodles Seafood with Milk
+I Tried Making Nissin Cup Noodle Seafood with Milk

-The cooking of the milk seafood ramen is very simple: just pour boiling milk into the cup, instead of hot water, close the lid, and let the noodles sit and cook for 3 minutes.
+The preparation is to pour boiling milk instead of hot water, close the lid, and let the noodles steep for 3 minutes.
 That’s it!

-3 minutes later, peel off the lid and enjoy!
+Three minutes later, peel off the lid, and you can enjoy it.

-So despite the milky look, the seafood ramen had no peculiar smell and tasted very good, and I thought the recipe lived up to its reputation.
+The ramen tastes very good with no peculiar smell, and I thought the recipe lived up to its reputation.